Power of attorney in Spain (Poder notarial) - Guide

 A power of attorney is a way of giving someone you trust, your attorney, the legal authority to make decisions on your behalf.
 You can give a power of attorney to any adult with full mental capacity.

-This is very useful at different stages of life, especially to resolve bureaucratic procedures when you are away or need someone to act for you because of incapacity.
+This is very useful at different stages of life, especially to resolve administrative procedures when you are away or need someone to act for you because of incapacity.

 How can I arrange a power of attorney?

 To arrange a power of attorney, you visit a notary’s office, show your NIE (identification number in Spain) and pay an administrative fee (the Poder de pleitos or poder general).
 The cost is usually between 25 and 50 euros.
 You can cancel a power of attorney at any notary office in Spain.

 The notary will advise you on the appropriate power of attorney for the situation you want it to cover.
 For example, you can give a one off power of attorney to someone to manage the sale of a property you have in Spain, or you can give a general power of attorney to your representative to manage a range of legal processes and decisions on your behalf.
 You cannot usually give a power of attorney to another person to make a will on your behalf except in very limited circumstances.

 Types of power of attorney in Spain

 There are different types of power of attorney to cover different circumstances:

 General power (Poder general): you authorise your representative to act on your behalf in various legal and practical situations.
 The most common are:

 Power for lawsuits (Poder para pleitos): this is the most popular in Spain.
 You are allowing your representative to go to court on your behalf.